 The Atlas Three had no problems with any audio I threw at it, whether songs, music, videos or games.
 All were perfectly clear and audible, though after my last headset they do seem quiet.
 My old headset required the PC to be set to volume two, or risk deafening me.
-The Atlas Three, even with the volume dial turned all the way up, I could comfortably earing high quality audio is never the same once you experience it with a good headset.
-It's one of those things that you don't understand how much of a difference it makes until you try it and think "How have I managed without this until now?".
-It was with the Roccat Khan Pro headset that I experienced one of these moments and knew I could never go back.
+The Atlas Three, even with the volume dial turned all the way up, I could comfortably always enjoy getting a new headset to try out because over the years I've realised that you can just get used to what you have, and think that it's the best experience you can get.
+Turtle Beach are known as one of the leaders in audio technology, so I was eager to check out the Recon 500 headset.